KimmoLahti/rest_api_react/README.md

 Everything works perfectly locally, front-end, back-end and mongodp.
 Zero errors or problems.

 Render deployment backend only works if i put the server on with command "node Server.js".
+I tryied close to 10 different solutions for this problem, but nothing worked, i even tryied new builds entirely and different github repositories.
+I just have to start locally the server and the depoyment works.

 I deployed the app in Render, here is the link: https://api-react-dtq8.onrender.com